xiuxiucui/Automatic_Speech_Recognition/README.md

 # install git
 sudo yum install git -y

+# generate SSH
+ssh-keygen    #Following the set up guide step by step and open the key file to copy the key
 ```
 3. Disconnect the SSH session and reconnect it back again, This step allow us to run docker command without sudo
 4. Run following command to set up swap file